gabriel-chiavegatto/gabriel-chiavegatto/README.md

 I'm Developer student from Brazil;

-🌱 I met the programming world through the 'C' language, then turned my focus to web development.
-This year i started at Driven Education, taking my first steps towards becoming a software engineer.
+🌱 I met the programming world through the 'C' language, then directed my focus to web development.
+This year I started at Driven Education, taking my first steps towards becoming a software engineer.

 In the last few months I've been developing some frontend projects with **Javascript** and **React**.
 Now I'm started developing backend with **NODE.js**, and keep improving my skills.